-To help students become familiar with the online process, there is a mandatory two-week online Distance Learning (DL) orientation in mid-April.
-New cohorts begin their regular curriculum coursework the first week of May
+To help students become familiar with the online process, there is a mandatory two-week online Distance Learning (DL) orientation in early-to-mid January.
+New cohorts begin their regular curriculum coursework at the start of the Spring semester.

 Do I need an undergraduate degree to qualify?